asdfdotdev/cl_database/ReadMe.md

 ```

 ### Additional Examples
-cl_database class is used in [Helios Calendar](https://github.com/chrislarrycarl/Helios-Calendar), it can be referenced for a wide variety of use case examples.
+cl_database class will shortly be used in [Helios Calendar](https://github.com/chrislarrycarl/Helios-Calendar), which can be referenced for a variety of use case examples.

 ## Credits